 - Stay on top of your RA to avoid any complications.

-Always remember that before proceeding for any treatment, it is important to make sure RA is under control.
+Always remember that before proceeding with any treatment, it is important to make sure RA is under control.
 If your arthritis is flaring, it is less likely that the immune system will fight off the infection.

 Will COVID-19 Worsen the RA Symptoms?

 Technically, yes!
 There is a high chance that COVID-19 affects arthritis patients severely.
-If by chance you get contact coronavirus, it will cause complications which might result in taking more medication.
+If by chance you get into contact with coronavirus, it will cause complications which might result in taking more medication.
 Apart from that, coping with both the infection and RA symptoms is emotionally draining.

 Thus, to fight off any possibility of infection, it is important to have enough medicines with you: